Bruins back home, beat Hurricanes 5-2 to force 7th game

 AP Sports Writer

-BOSTON (AP) — Brad Marchand scored one goal and assisted on another, and Jeremy Swayman stopped 23 shots to lead the Boston Bruins past the Carolina Hurricanes 5-2 on Thursday night and send their first-round playoff series to a decisive seventh game.

-The home team has won all six games in the series so far — an edge for Carolina, which will host Game 7 on Saturday.
+Jeremy Swayman stopped 23 shots, and Brad Marchand had a goal and an assist for Boston in the sixth straight blowout for the home team.
+Charlie Coyle also had a goal and an assist for Boston, and Erik Haula and Derek Forbort added third-period goals before Curtis Lazar backhanded the puck into the empty net with 4:17 to play to make it 5-1.

+“We’ve got to win, now, one road game.
+That’s in front of us,” Cassidy said.
+“We knew that when we started, we’d have to win at least one to advance.
+So here it is.”

+The Hurricanes will host Game 7 on Saturday in Raleigh, where they have gone 3-0 by a combined score of 15-4.
 The winner will play either the Penguins or Rangers in the Eastern Conference semifinals; Pittsburgh leads that series 3-2 heading into Game 6 on Friday night.

-Two days after losing 5-1 at Carolina — their third blowout loss on the road — the Bruins returned to the TD Garden for what could be the last home game for future Hall of Famer Patrice Bergeron.
-The Bruins captain has declined to talk about his future during the season.
+“The good news is we have another game to play,” Carolina coach Rod Brind’Amour said.
+“Right now, it’s tough.
+You should feel brutal, to be honest with you.
+And then you wake up, and you feel excited that you have an opportunity.”

+Two days after losing 5-1 at Carolina, the Bruins returned home and put up an equally one-sided performance.

 Marchand broke a scoreless tie 46 seconds into the second period, taking a long cross-ice pass from Connor Clifton and skating to the right circle before wristing it over Raanta’s glove.